JordiTi/int2019/README.md

 Now run Powerspectrum.py and powerspectra will be placed in the folders of the observations.

 ## How to train the machine learning algorithms
+Training machine learning algorithms is done with the scripts in the LeaveOneOut folder.\
+One source is taken out as test data, and is classified based on the training data that gets used.

 Before training make sure the data is structured in the following way:\
 Objecttype\
 |_ObjectID\